Kristiansand: 1900 onward

-Post-war construction included further development of the Lund section, and in the 1960s and 1970s Vågsbygd to the west was developed into a section with 20,000 inhabitants.
+Post-war construction in the city included further development of the borough of Lund, and in the 1960s and 1970s the borough of Vågsbygd to the west was developed into a section with 20,000 inhabitants.
 In the 1980s, industry and business in the city declined, in part because of the 1986 fire at the Hotel Caledonien.
 But beginning in the second half of the 1990s, business increased in momentum with the development of enterprises for marine and offshore equipment, security technology and drilling.

 The older municipal archives for Kristiansand (and the former municipalities) are currently held at the Inter-Municipal Archives in Vest-Agder (IKAVA).
 This includes documents concerning, for example, local councils, chairmanships, poor boards, school boards and archives including among other things personal documents in the form of client records, tax records, and also school records.

-On 1 January 2020, the three neighbouring municipalities of Kristiansand, Songdalen, and Søgne were merged to form one large municipality called Kristiansand.
+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of the old Vest-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).
+Also on 1 January 2020, the following areas were merged to form a much larger Kristiansand Municipality: